Dr Laura Onens HCPC Registered Clinical Psychologist

 Introduction to my Services

-The process of the assessment will be collaborative, as we work to explore and make meaningful sense of your experiences and understand more about what may be keeping you stuck, or be limiting your capacity for growth and change.
+The process of the initial consultation will be collaborative, as we work to explore and make meaningful sense of your experiences and understand more about what may be contributing to emotional difficulties or limiting your capacity for growth and change.

-- Depressed mood - Depression may be triggered by a specific event (e.g. a significant life change, role/identity change, bereavement, job loss) or sometimes it may be difficult to pinpoint the cause without the support of therapy.
+- Depression - Depression may be triggered by a specific event (e.g. a significant life change, role/identity change, bereavement, job loss) or sometimes it may be difficult to pinpoint the cause without the support of therapy.
+Depression goes beyond feeling sadness.
+It is an often debilitating emotional state where it is is incredibly difficult to stay aligned with the things in life you previously valued or enjoyed.

 - Relational difficulties, sometimes diagnosed as 'personality disorders'